jskonhovd/jskonhovd-pelican/partitionProblem.rst

     }

 Now, The explaination of this problem is a little difficult.
 Remember, The goal is Partition S into K or fewer ranges, so as to minimize the maximum sum over all the ranges.
 This means that we want to return the largest sum of a range from the optimal solution.
 The optimal soultion is the one with the smallest maximum sum.
+To solve this problem, We want to consider a recursive exhaustive search approach.
+Notice that the kth partition starts right after we place the (k-1)st divider.
+Lets think about where we can place this last divider.
+Well, Obivously we can place it between some ith and (i+1)st element for some i, where 1<=i<=n.
+What would be the cost of placing this divider?
+The cost will be the larger of two quantities.
+The cost of the last partition, which is the sum of the range between i+1 and n and the cost of the largest partition form to the left of i.
+What is the size of this left parition?
+To minimize our total, we would want to use the k-2 remaining dividers to partition the remainding elements as equally as possible.
+Therefore, We can define a function to find the minimum possible cost over all partitions of {s1, ... , sn} into k ranges, where the cost of a partition is the largest sum of elements in one of its parts.

+M[n,k] = minimum of {1, ... ,n} of max(M[i,k-1], sum j = i+1 to n Sj).

+We can then use this formula to built a table for the dynamic programing solution of this problem.

 Thanks, Have a good day!